The Butler's in Love: Cast

-3D Capture
+3D capture

 This was the first production use of KernerFX's Kernercam stereoscopic 3D camera rig.
-When the project was brought to Kerner Studios, Kerner requested that a number of features previously considered 'tricky' for 3D capture be included in the film including fire, crystal glass and motion.
+When the project was brought to Kerner Studios, Kerner requested that a number of features previously considered 'tricky' for 3D capture be included in the film including fire, crystal glass, and motion.

-"Butler's in Love" was lensed by Peter Anderson, ASC, the famous 3-D Cinematographer that had originally designed the Kerner 3-D rig for his filming of "Godzilla 3-D".
+The Butler's in Love was lensed by Peter Anderson, a 3D cinematographer who had originally designed the Kerner 3D rig for his filming of Godzilla 3-D.